 My name is [INSERT NAME], chair of the NARST PAC subcommittee to select the three winners of NARST/NSTA Research Worth Reading award.

-73 select all articles that can be useful for teachers/practitioners, and we ask those nominees to provide a 500 word abstract of their article which emphasizes how this work is relevant for classroom teachers and practitioners.
+This is a two-step process: First the committee members read all the JRST (year) issues and select all articles that can be useful for teachers/practitioners, and we ask those nominees to provide a 500 word abstract of their article which emphasizes how this work is relevant for classroom teachers and practitioners.
 Next, the committee will then screen all the abstracts and nominated papers a second time and select the three winners.
 The winners will be recognized by NSTA and they will have a special session at NARST to present their work.